Bursitis of the Wrist

-Applying cold to your inflamed radial or ulnar bursa will help decrease the swelling and redness around it.
+Applying cold to your inflamed bursa will help decrease the swelling and redness in your elbow.
 Cold therapy will also help to numb the pain in your wrist and help to control the inflammation.
 In addition, the deep cooling effect provided by the Wrist Freezie Wrap® reduces tissue damage.